xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 Logical    is a logical value specifying whether to display or remove a message.

--   If logical is TRUE, Microsoft Excel displays text in the message
+  - > If logical is TRUE, Microsoft Excel displays text in the message
     > area of the status bar.

--   If logical is FALSE, Microsoft Excel removes any messages, and the
+  - > If logical is FALSE, Microsoft Excel removes any messages, and the
     > status bar is returned to normal (that is, command help messages
     > are displayed).

 Text    is the message you want to display in the status bar.
-If text is
-\"\" (empty text), Microsoft Excel removes any messages currently displayed in the status bar.
+If text is "" (empty text), Microsoft Excel removes any messages currently displayed in the status bar.

 **Remarks**

--   Only one message can be displayed in the status bar at a time.
+  - > Only one message can be displayed in the status bar at a time.
     > Messages are always displayed in the same place.

--   MESSAGE works the same way whether the status bar is displayed or
+  - > MESSAGE works the same way whether the status bar is displayed or
     > not.
-You can, for example, use MESSAGE while the status bar isn\'t
+You can, for example, use MESSAGE while the status bar isn't
     > displayed.
 As soon as you display the status bar, you see your
     > message.

--   If you display any message (even empty text) and don\'t remove it
+  - > If you display any message (even empty text) and don't remove it
     > with MESSAGE(FALSE), that message is displayed until you quit
     > Microsoft Excel.

--   You can also use the ALERT function to get the user\'s attention;
+  - > You can also use the ALERT function to get the user's attention;
-    > however, this interrupts the macro and requires the user\'s
+    > however, this interrupts the macro and requires the user's
     > intervention before the macro can continue.

 >